erezBk/slim-rpc/readme.md

 by the clients using "slim-rpc generate-client" command

 So how do I make my code listen to commands like this "slim-rpc something" ?

+## HOW
+to create code that like trpc enables me to just share the types between server and client  without the need to generate code ?